The Scottish Heritage Pass 2018

 Any small print I should be aware of?

 Not really.
-Passes are valid for one entry only per site and are non refundable and non transferable.
+Passes are valid for seven consecutive days, one entry only per site, non refundable and non transferable.

 What do I do next?

 Clients of Scottish Clans and Castles should contact us to request passes or ask advice.

 People who are not yet clients of Scottish Clans and Castles may like to look at our 'Introduction to Touring Holidays'.